 Tuesday October 12, 2010, Day 14

-The S wind came, not very strong yet just 8-12 knots but it has raised considerable swell in the harbor.
+The S wind came, not very strong yet, just 8-12 knots but it had raised considerable swell in the harbor.
 This woke me up at 2 AM, but after I made sure that everything was alright I went back to sleep.
-But by 5 AM I was up and waiting for daylight to depart.
+But by 5 AM I was up and waiting for daylight before departing.
 While waiting I checked the weather on the Internet.
 No change in the forecasts.
 It will be cloudy today and maybe tomorrow but not too cold.
 The wind will be strong, possibly up to force 7, and from the SE.

 I took down the tent which I had put up yesterday and left overnight.
 Since there were no other boats adjacent to Thetis I removed and stowed the fenders.
 Then I took ashore the trash and rearranged the stern lines removing the two with the metal springs and doubling the other two.
 I then took in the passarella and secured it.
 Finally at 0820 I started raising the anchor.

 The wind was not too strong, just 10-18 knots ESE, but the waves were steep and irregular causing a bumpy ride.
 We motored south and, after rounding Cape Elias, headed NW and finally entered the Bay of Stavros.
 I anchored in Alikí (Αλυκή - salt pan) [37° 17.4' N 26° 33.3' E] at 1005 after 7.2 M. I dropped the anchor on a patch of sand in 5.7 m depth and let out 45 m of chain.
 Thetis settled in 10 m depth.